 The almond tree and the olive tree are typical of the apulian landscape: strong and hardy plants, they grow easily in this mostly sunny land.
 The almonds, sweet and crunchy, are the principal ingredients of various types of desserts and biscuits, and also of refreshing drinks during summer.

-At this time of the year people start preparing the dolcetti (the small cookies), to be offered, and enjoyed, during Christmas time… we show how to make one of our favourites: almonds dolcetti.
+At this time of the year people start preparing the dolcetti (the small cookies), to be offered, and enjoyed, during Christmas time… we show how to make one of our favourites: almond dolcetti.
 These are delicious little cakes, slightly crisp and cracked on the outside with a soft heart inside.

 We advise you to pair them with a sip of dessert liquor like Limoncello, Vin Santo or Amaro.